bloopepper/civic-salon/README.md

 # For Front-end

 This is a Next.js project bootstrapped with create-next-app.

 **Getting Started**

-First, make sure node JS is installed.
+First, make sure node module is installed.

 First, run the development server: